GIScience/climate-action-ghg-emission-from-lulc-change/resources/artifact_descriptions/02_LULC_classifications.md

-## Map: LULC classifications

-LULC classification for the start and the end of the analysis period.

 The model’s confidence for all areas that have been assigned a LULC class lies above the classification confidence threshold of 75 %.
 All areas where the model’s confidence lies below the threshold have been classified as “unknown”.